Financial Aid Awarding Process

 Once all documentation has been received, the Financial Aid office will process your file in dated order as received.
 In general, your files will be processed in approximately 15 days after receiving all required documentation.
 However, processing times may vary depending on the time of year.
 If you were selected for verification, the process may take a little longer.

 Your award letter will notify you of your aid eligibility.
-The aid awarded is based on the hours of enrollment listed on the Award Letter, your financial aid Standards of Progress status, and award code explanations.
+The aid awarded is based on the hours of enrollment listed on the Award Letter, your Financial Aid Satisfactory Academic Progress status, and award code explanations.
 If you are eligible for loans, it will also include a link to the Master Promissory Note.
 Please read your Award Letter thoroughly and view the Terms of Award below.

 If your enrollment hours change, your eligibility for programs and/or aid amounts may also change.